w3f/General-Grants-Program/grants/grants.md

 ## Grant Application Types
 There are two separate types of grant application:

 * **Speculative** applications will be the primary type of grant given out.
+Please use this type when making an application via this page.
 To help guide teams towards projects that we would consider funding, there is a list of areas of interest in the next section.
-* **Targeted** applications are a direct response to a Request for Proposals (RfPs).
+* **Targeted** applications are only for direct responses to Request for Proposals (RfPs).
 Stay tuned for more RfPs in the future.
    * Previous RFPs:
    * [Alternative Polkadot Runtime Environment implementation](https://github.com/w3f/Web3-collaboration/issues/12) (closed for new applications)